 The Group calculates the level of its free cash flow by reference to the cash generated from operations less capital expenditure, interest and tax.
-The Group had a positive free cash flow at year end which amounted to EUR1,092,225 (2019 negative: EUR101,183).
+The Group had a positive free cash flow at year end which amounted to EUR2,365,954 (2020: EUR1,092,225).
 This was due to the increase in our recurrent revenues which has allowed the Group to finance its investment in research and development through the cash generated from operations.
 The Group has a high management level of working capital and a disciplined approach to capital expenditure.

-The adjusted earnings per share decreased from 2019 to 2020 from EUR0c8 to a loss per share of EUR0c4 respectively.
+The adjusted earnings per share amounted to EUR4c5 from a loss per share of EUR0c4 respectively.
 This comprises the basic earnings per share from operations based upon the profit attributable to ordinary shareholders before exceptional items divided by the average number of shares in issue during the year.
 The generation of earnings is essential to deliver share price growth and dividends to shareholders and to fund future growth in the business.
 The Group's basic earnings per share is disclosed in Note 7.

 The Group measures its performance based on EBITDA, which is defined as the profit before depreciation, amortisation, net finance expense and taxation.
-During the year under review, EBITDA amounted to EUR1,123,106 from EUR1,174,395.
+During the year under review, EBITDA amounted to EUR2,544,089 from EUR1,123,106.